Adityakr123/C-WORKSHOP-PROGRAMS/Uploads-by-students/Instructions.md

-Do upload the codes in a folder with name_sapid_questionnumber
+Do upload the codes in a .c file  with  file name = name_sapid_questionnumber.c